MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus-with-Configuration-Manager.md

 # Choose how to manage updates

-To manage updates in your organization, you should answer the following questions:
+To plan for managing updates in your organization, answer the following questions:

 - How do you want to manage updates?
 We recommend managing updates automaticaly from the cloud.
 Updates will be installed directly on client devices the Office CDN.
-You can also use manage updates with
+You can also use manage updates with System Center Configuration Manager.
-- What tool do you want to use?
-We recommend System Center Configuration Manager for organizations that already use it to distribute and manage software.
-- From what location  do you want to deploy the Office source files?
-When deploying Office with Configuration Manager, the source files must be downloaded and availalbe on your local network, rather than in the cloud.
+- From what location do you want to deploy  Office updates?
+We recommend the cloud, as noted above.
+If you decide to manage updates with Configuration Manager, you will download the updates and manage them from a local source.
+- What validation rings do you want to use?
+We recommend defining a “Targeted” ring with a  small group of devices and a “Broad” ring with the rest of your devices.
+Devices in the Targeted ring can receive updates earlier and validate those updates in your environment.
+After validation, you can deploy the updates to the devices in the Broad ring.
+- What update channels do you want to use?
+We recommend using two update channels, one for each of the validation rings.
+For the targeted ring, use the Semi-Annual Channel (Targeted), which releases feature updates in March and September.
+For the broad ring, use the Semi-Annual Channel, which releases feature updates four months after the targeted channel.

 |Manage updates    |Choice                   |Notes                                 |
 |-------------------------|-------------------------|--------------------------------------|